-Any new appointments to the Group Board of Governors are a matter for the consideration of the Group Board of as a whole.
+Any new appointments to the LTE Group Board are a matter for the consideration of the Group Board of as a whole.
 The Group Board has an Appointments Committee which is responsible for the selection and nomination of any new member for the Group Board's consideration (other than staff and student members).
 The Group Board is responsible for ensuring that appropriate training is provided as required.